Atashnezhad/CME_forcast/README.md

 Intense solar storms ionize the earth's atmosphere which affects any magnetic communication such as cell phone, internet, etc.
+Such an event has the potential to cause a very large blackout entire planet